kyma-incubator/examples/personservice/README.md

 Spring Boot comes with a functionality called actuator.
 This lets you control and determine the status of the spring application.
 For the person service we have activated it and exposed it as REST API on port 8081.
 This nicely separates it from the externally exposed api and keeps it reachable only from within the cluster.
 The key endpoint for determining service health is the /actuator/health resource.
 It will return "UP" (HTTP 200) or "DOWN" (HTTP 503).
 Now we are going to exploit this in kubernetes.

 Basically we will make the Kubelet invoke this actuator periodically and based on the result 200 or 503 determine whether the service is up or down.
 If the service is down it should dispose it and start a new one to get back to the target state.
-To do so we need to look the deployment spec (mongo-kubernetes-cluster5.yml or mongo-kubernetes-local5.yml) and find the section for the lifenssProbe:
+To do so we need to look the deployment spec (`mongo-kubernetes-cluster5.yaml` or `mongo-kubernetes-local5.yaml`) and find the section for the livenessProbe:

 ```
         ports:
         - containerPort: 8080
           name: http
         - containerPort: 8081
           name: actuatorhttp
         livenessProbe:
           httpGet:
               path: /actuator/health
               port: 8081
           initialDelaySeconds: 60
           periodSeconds: 60
           failureThreshold: 3

 ```